Is EFOI’s price to cash per share ratio a concern for investors?

 Sponsored

-Further, it is important to consider EFOI stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.52.EFOI’s price to book ratio for the most recent quarter was 2.05, resulting in an 8.11 price to cash per share for the period.
+Further, it is important to consider EFOI stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.48.EFOI’s price to book ratio for the most recent quarter was 11.88, resulting in an 7.88 price to cash per share for the period.

 How does Energy Focus Inc. (EFOI) stock rate among analysts?
 Buy, sell, or hold?